-- Medicines at McDowell Environmental Center are subject to the same rules as medicines brought to school for administration by the school nurse. - Scheduled medicine times are: Before Breakfast, After Breakfast, After Lunch, Canteen, After Dinner and at Evening Snack. - Prescription medicines MUST be in their original containers and have a label containing: - Student Name - Name of Prescription Drug - Strength of Prescription Drug - o Administration directions ("give as directed" is NOT acceptable) - o Parents must indicate what time medication is to be taken - Please remember that parents must provide any over-the-counter medicines they anticipate their child may need.
+- Medicines at McDowell Environmental Center are subject to the same rules as medicines brought to school for administration by the school nurse. - Scheduled medicine times are: Before Breakfast, After Breakfast, After Lunch, Canteen, After Dinner and Evening Snack. - Prescription medicines MUST be in their original containers and have a label containing: - o Student Name - o Name of Prescription Drug - o Strength of Prescription Drug - Administration directions ("give as directed" is NOT acceptable) - o Parents must indicate what time medication is to be taken - Please remember that parents must provide any over-the-counter medicines they anticipate their child may need. - → If your child requires an Epi-pen or other injection, please contact the Nurse at 205-387-1806 ext.
+125 or rn@campmcdowell.org

+Modication Dacking Shoot

+Medication Packing Sneet Please print and pack with medication

+Please place this sheet in a ziplock bag with your child's medicine.
+All information must be completed by a parent or legal guardian.
+Please fill out the information for prescription and over the counter medicines.

+Student's Name: School:

-If your child requires an Epi-pen or o her injection, please contact the Nurse at 205-387-1806 ext.
-125 or rn@campmcdowell.org Stacey Glenn, R.N., Camp McDov vell Nurse McDowell Environmental Cente Med ication Packing Sheet for Parents our child's medicine.
-All information must be completed by a parent or legal guardian. cription and over the counter medicines.
-Student's Name: School: PRESCRIPTION MEDICATIONS ': ine to the child, choosing from the following: .= After Lunch, C =Canteen (4PM), D = After Dinner, HS = At Bedtime If a time is not selected, medicines will be given after breakfast.
+PRESCRIPTION MEDIC ATIONS: Circle the time(s) to administer the me edicine to the child, choose from following: = Before Breakfast, B = After Breakfast, L = After Lunch, C =Canteen (4PM), D = After Dinner, HS = At Bedtime If a time is not selected, medicines will be given after breakfast.
+Modication: Docago: Poacon: Time Given: R R I C D US